 To ensure practical applicability in clinical settings, models must generalize across variations caused by patient positioning, anatomical coverage, and acquisition conditions.
-This section evaluates robustness under four perturbations namely flipping, rotation, cropping, and intensity shifts.
-Here, we present pixel-wise reconstruction error analyses for these perturbations such as rotation (Figure~\ref{fig:Rotation_unseen}), cropping (Figure~\ref{fig:Crop_unseen}), flipping (Figure S6), and intensity variation (Figure S7).
+This section evaluates robustness under various perturbations.
+We present pixel-wise reconstruction error analyses for these perturbations, such as rotation (Figure~\ref{fig:Rotation_unseen}), cropping (Figure~\ref{fig:Crop_unseen}), flipping (Figure S6), and intensity variation (Figure S7).
 These transformations simulate realistic challenges in clinical imaging, including geometric misalignments and scanner-induced intensity inconsistencies, which models must robustly handle in practice.

 Across all scenarios, BD consistently achieves the lowest reconstruction errors, evidenced by the dominance of cool blue regions in the heatmaps and narrow, sharply peaked histograms centered near zero pixel difference.
 For instance, in Figure S6 (flip), BD maintains minimal error across the entire image, while other methods such as TA and FL exhibit widespread spatial artifacts highlighted by extensive red and yellow regions, indicating vulnerability to simple geometric transformations.
 Similarly, Figure~\ref{fig:Rotation_unseen} (rotation) reinforces this observation, where BD shows minimal spatial error, whereas TA, NA, and FL display notable degradation, characterized by intense heatmap regions and broader error distributions.
 This suggests the robustness of BD to rotational misalignments commonly encountered in clinical imaging workflows.
 In Figure~\ref{fig:Crop_unseen} (crop), where anatomical context is partially removed, BD continues to exhibit strong spatial consistency with low error.
 Conversely, FL, CC, and TA show larger error regions, particularly along structural boundaries, reflecting their reduced resilience to missing contextual information.
 Likewise, in Figure S7 (intensity), BD maintains low error across the brain, while TA and other methods exhibit broader and more localized errors.
 Overall, these findings reinforce BD’s superior robustness to clinically relevant perturbations, making it the most reliable method for deployment in diverse clinical settings.
 In contrast, TA, FL, and CC show greater sensitivity to such variations, limiting their robustness and practical utility.